Canon SX740 vs 2000D

 - More heavily discounted: Has been on the market for longer (launched in February 2018).

-If the count of relative strengths (bullet points above) is taken as a measure, the SX740 comes out slightly ahead of the 2000D (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the SX740 emerges as the winner of the contest (14 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon SX740 vs 2000D